HATCH North America // Montana

 This fall HATCH will launch a “Makers & Inventors” Innovator’s Series, inspiring youth to be independent and creative thinkers and led by award-winning game and product designers.

 HATCH is proud to be a partner with Big Sky to HATCH a Better World together.
-The impact is life-changing for many of our young fellows, and we could not have facilitated these dreams without partnership with Lone Peak High, Ophir Middle School, John Zirkle, Principal Ide, Superintendent Shipman, and the Moonlight Community Foundation.
+The impact is life-changing for many of our young fellows, and we could not have facilitated these dreams without the partnership with Lone Peak High, Ophir Middle School, John Zirkle, Principal Ide, Superintendent Shipman, and the Moonlight Community Foundation.